apache/incubator-retired-concerted/README.md

 <br>
 3) copy /build/libconcerted.a to your application's library folder
 <br>
-4) add libconcerted.a as a dependency in your application (or just compile using -llibconcerted in g++)
+4) add libconcerted.a as a dependency in your application (or just compile using -lconcerted in g++)

 Components of Concerted